AndreaN33/EECS301-Lab1/Lab1-Guide/FrustrationLab-Guide.md

 You are now ready to start the debugging walkthrough.

-## Errors Walkthrough
+## Debugging Walkthrough

 Resolving errors in Quartus is an iterative process.
 Many times one error will cascade many other error or warning messages.
 Fixing the first error clears up the others so when looking at the Compilation Messages only focus on the first problem then try to recompile.
-Its not fun trying to find phantom errors.
+It is not fun trying to find phantom errors.

+**WARNING:** The following steps will walkthrough the error messages in an assumed order.
+Hopefully the order of messages presented matches the order of errors given by Quartus.
+You may have to jump around if Quartus ends up compiling in a different order for some reason.

 ### Assignment Steps: